Dr. Heinz Doofenshmirtz: Role in Milo Murphy's Law

-Dr. Doofenshmirtz makes a cameo appearance in the ending cliffhanger of the season finale of Milo Murphy's Law, and becomes a regular character throughout the second season.
+Dr. Doofenshmirtz makes a cameo appearance in the ending cliffhanger of the first-season finale of Milo Murphy's Law, and becomes a regular character throughout the second season.
 In the episode "The Phineas and Ferb Effect", he and the other characters had a mission to stop the Pistachions.
-After all turns back to normal, the Murphy's Law causes Doofenshmirtz's building to collapse, leaving Doofenshmirtz to become Milo's houseguest, living ever since in the shed in the Murphys' garden.
+After all turns back to normal, the Murphy's Law causes Doofenshmirtz's building to collapse, leaving Doofenshmirtz to become Milo's houseguest, as he is somehow no longer a member of O.W.C.A., living ever since in the shed in the Murphys' garden.

 Leaving his evil days behind, he often tries to be a good guy, but usually causing trouble, mainly with his Inators.
-After "Sick Day", when he discovers that the O.W.C.A. paid Perry to watch over him, Doofenshmirtz felt hurt, saying occasionally that he is angry with him, and losing his relationship with Perry, he searches for a new adventure buddy, bonding with Dakota in "Look At This Ship" after he too lost his partner Cavendish, and investigating his disappearance together ever since.
+After "Sick Day", when he discovers that the O.W.C.A. paid Perry to watch over him, Doofenshmirtz felt hurt, saying occasionally that he is angry with him, and losing his relationship with Perry, he searches for a new adventure buddy, bonding with Dakota in "Look at This Ship" after he too lost his partner Cavendish, and investigating his disappearance together ever since.
+Cavendish thinks that Lucca Farberoff is a very influential figure and admirers his work, but Dr. Doofenshmirtz doesn't agree with that view until the season ends.

 Other spin-offs and crossovers

 In January 2013, Disney launched the webseries Doof's Daily Dirt on YouTube.
 In it, the character comments on various Internet memes and pop culture trends, usually long after the subject is no longer of interest or relevance.
-Subjects have included Facebook, internet scronyms, Lolcatz, bacon-infused products, Psy's "Gangnam Style", One Direction, Carly Rae Jepsen's "Call Me Maybe", Honey Boo-Boo, the Kardashians and the Mayan apocalypse.
-The webisode series had an original run of 13 episodes and was renewed for a second season, but ultimately ended along with the end of the main series.
+Subjects have included Facebook, internet acronyms, Lolcatz, bacon-infused products, Psy's "Gangnam Style", One Direction, Carly Rae Jepsen's "Call Me Maybe", Honey Boo Boo, the Kardashians and the Mayan apocalypse.
+The webisode series had an original run of 13 episodes and was renewed for a second season, but ultimately ended along with the end of the original run of the main series.
 Disney also started a Twitter account that posts frequently in the character's voice.

-The character also appeared in the season finale for the reality TV series Shark Tank to "pitch his latest invention".